Hiring a Fundraising Consultant: 12 Essential Tips

 Plus, references can confirm that the consultant was able to complete their project successfully.

-What do references reveal about a consultant?
+What do references reveal?

 References can reveal a consultant’s strengths, as well what it’s like to work with the consultant in practice.
 This important information should factor into your final decision.